cmhume/School_District_Analysis/README.md

 ## Summary

-Removing the ninth grade scores from Thomas High School improved it's overall standing, moving the highshool up from fourth top school to second top school in the district.
-The district summary had slightly lower values in average math score (78.9 compared to 79), % passing math(74.8%, compared to 75%), % passing reading (85.7% compared to 86%) and % overall passing (64.9% compared to 65%).
-The average reading score in the district summary was the same in both analyses.
-In the per school summary dataframe, Thomas High School had a higher average reading score compared with the original analysis, while the other values remained the same.
-This improvement raised Thomas High School's overall standing to second in the district.
-The ninth grade scores by grade were not available for Thomas High School because they were replaced by NaNs at the beginning of the analysis.
+In the updated analysis, the district summary had slightly lower values in average math score (78.9 compared to 79.0) while the other values when formatted remained the same.
+In the per school summary dataframe, Thomas High School had a higher average reading score compared with the original analysis, while the other values were slightly lower.
+Thomas High School remained in the second position of top schools in both analyses.
+The finding that the top five schools were all charter schools with student populations less than 2,300 was seen in both analyses.
+Also, the lowest performing schools were the same in both analyses, all being district schools with large student populations.
+The ninth grade scores by grade were not available for Thomas High School in the updated analysis because they were replaced by NaNs.
 This action prevented the analysis of ninth grade scores for Thomas High School.
+The tenth through twelfth grade scores for Thomas High School remained the same in both analyses.
+Thomas High School's tenth to twelfth grade reading scores were slightly higher than their math scores.
 The district spending summary, scores by school spending, score by school size and scores by school type were unchanged in the updated analysis compared with the original analysis.
-Overall, the changes in the updated analysis compared to the original analysis  ranged from .1% to .3% different in the percent passing scores and a difference of  0.1 units from the original's average math score.
-The changes were significant enough to change Thomas High School's standing in the district and lower some of the values in the district summary, but were not significant enough to change the average reading score, spending summary, scores by school size, or scores by school type.
+Student scores and percent passing were the highest in schools with the lowest spending per student (<$584).
+The lowest scores and lowest percent passing were seen in schools with the highest spending per student and largest student population size.
+Both small and medium sized schools had better scores and percent passing than large schools.
+Interestingly, small schools had the highest average math and reading scores, but medium sized schools had the highest percent passing in all subjects.
+This may suggest, some students in small schools have much higher than average math and reading scores while some students may be left behind.
+Overall, the changes in the updated analysis compared to the original analysis did not change the conclusions about factors associated with increased school performance seen in the original analysis.
+The changes were significant enough to change Thomas High School's per school summary values and lower some of the values in the district summary, but were not significant enough to change the school's performance ranking, spending summary, scores by school size, or scores by school type.